 Using more sophisticated analyses based on analyses of similar LDPC codes, one can show that this verification-based coding can achieve rates arbitrarily close to optimal, at the expense of complexity.
-As shown in [35], when deletions occur with probability p, a rate of $(1 - \epsilon)(1 - p)$ is possible with decoding complexity $n^{O(1/\epsilon^2)} \log q$.
+As shown in [30], when deletions occur with probability p, a rate of $(1-\varepsilon)(1-p)$ is possible with decoding complexity $n^{O(1/\varepsilon^2)}\log q$.

-While the approach of [35] appears far from suitable for real implementations, it is possible that the underlying ideas could prove useful.
-Metzner has suggested improved techniques using similar ideas that appear efficient enough to be potentially practical [32].
+While the approach of [30] appears far from suitable for real implementations, it is possible that the underlying ideas could prove useful.
+Metzner has suggested improved techniques using similar ideas that appear efficient enough to be potentially practical [27].

-- Design practical implementations of verification-based decoding for deletion channels or other channels. - Find ways to lower the probability of error for verification-based decoding so that it performs well for smaller alphabets.
+- Design practical implementations of verification-based decoding for deletion channels or other channels. - Find ways to lower the probability of error for verification-based decoding so that is performs well for smaller alphabets.

-9. Trace reconstruction
+9 Trace Reconstruction

 Up to this point, we have been focusing on deletions in the setting of codes, where there is a codebook chosen by the sender and the receiver.
 To conclude this survey, we consider a different but related class of problems, consisting of natural variations of the problem where we do not control the input.
-Such problems can generally referred to as trace reconstruction problems, and include the following canonical example.
-A binary string $X = x_1 x_2 \dots x_n$ yields a collection of traces Y^1, Y^2, \dots, Y^m , where each Y^i is independently obtained from X by passing X through a deletion channel under which each bit is independently deleted with fixed probability δ .
+Such problems can generally referred to as trace reconstruction problems, and include the following canoncial example.
+A binary string $X = x_1x_2...x_n$ yields a collection of traces $Y^1, Y^2, ..., Y^m$, where each Y^i is independently obtained from X by passing X through a deletion channel under which each bit is independently deleted with fixed probability δ .
 Given the traces (and the value of n and δ), we wish to reconstruct the original string X exactly with high probability.
 The question is how many traces are necessary for reconstruction.
-Here one can consider the problem over worst-case inputs X, or over random inputs X. Combinatorial variations of trace reconstruction were considered by Levenshtein [26, 27], but study of the above variation was recently initiated by Batu, Kannan, Khanna, and McGregor [2] (see also [22]).
+Here one can consider the problem over worst-case inputs X, or over random inputs X. Combinatorial variations of trace reconstruction were considered by Levenshtein [21, 22], but study of the above variation was recently initiated by Batu, Kannan, Khanna, and McGregor [2] (see also [17]).